galsh26/Pigeon/README.md

 ---

+## Chrome Extension

+The client-side of the project is implemented as a **Chrome Extension**.
+To install the extension:

+1. Navigate to `chrome://extensions` in your Chrome browser.
+2. Enable "Developer mode" (usually a toggle in the upper-right corner).
+3. Click on "Load unpacked".
+4. Select the `v4` folder from the project directory.

+The Chrome extension will then be installed and ready to interact with the FastAPI server.

+---

 ## License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code.